-California Penal Code § 4019.5 requires that all disciplinary actions administered be documented.
+California Penal Code § 4019.5 requires a record of all disciplinary infractions and punishment administered will be made.
 This requirement may be satisfied by retaining copies of rule violation reports, including the disposition of each violation (15 CCR 1084).
 Rule violation reports are required for major rule violations or any other violation that will require investigation or a formal resolution.
 The staff member who observed or detected the rule violation or who was charged with investigating a rule violation is responsible for completing the rule violation report.
-The rule violation report shall include, at a minimum:
+The rule violation report shall include, at minimum:

-- The date, time, and location of the incident.

-- Specific rules violated.

-- A written description of the incident.

-- The identity of known participants in the incident.

-- Identity of any witnesses to the incident.

-- Description and disposition of any physical evidence.

-- Action taken by staff, including any use of force.

-- Name of the reporting officer.

-- Date and time of the report.
+- The date, time and location of the incident. - Specific rules violated. - A written description of the incident. - The identity of known participants in the incident. - Identity of any witnesses to the incident. - Description and disposition of any physical evidence. - Action taken by staff, including any use of force. - Name and signature of the reporting correctional officer. - Date and time of the report.